Chapter 12 // Frontier

 Lattice-based cryptography

 If factoring and discrete logarithms fall to quantum computers, what problems are still hard?
-The answer, for most post-quantum schemes standardized by NIST, involves lattices: regular grids of points in high-dimensional space where finding the closest point is computationally brutal.
+The answer, for most post-quantum schemes standardized by NIST, involves lattices: regular grids of points in high-dimensional space where finding short vectors is computationally brutal.

 What is a lattice?